khakhalin/notes/keywords/echo_state.md

 https://gitlab.ub.uni-bielefeld.de/bpaassen/reservoir-memory-machines
 Seems like a hybrid of trainable turing machines and reservoir computing?
 But not really reservoir computing.

+# To-revisit and describe

+Murray, J. M. (2019).
+Local online learning in recurrent networks with random feedback. eLife, 8, e43299.
+[Murray 2019] x>Win>echo>Wou>y, dh/dt = -h/tau stable solution for each element, tanh() activation.
+Minimizes square distance, applies gradient descent.
+Then tries to make biologically plausible: drops non-local term (refuses to optimize activity of other nodes that feed _from_ this node by changing inputs _to_ this node).
+And instead of reverting weights of Wout, uses random weights to communicate the error back.
+With this, weight change is proportinal to an accumulated product of pre- to the (derivative of) post-activity for eacn synapse (eligibility traces!).
+If only Wout are trained - learning is worse.
+If only Wrec - completely unsuccessful (not surprising as they use random error instead of flipped Wout).
+Use "ready-set-go" (interval matching) as a test.
+Then stiches an architecture of cortex-basalganglia-thalamus, to learn "behavioral syllabi" for a longer behavior.

 # Refs

 People: